garyrector/UCI-HAR-project/CodeBook.md

-This document describes
+##This document describes
-    1. the raw data
+    1. The raw data
-    2. the study design and summary choices made
+    2. Study design and summary choices made
-    3. the tidy data variables
+    3. Tidy data variables

-1. Raw data
+**Raw data**

     The raw data used in this work is contained in the UCI HAR Dataset.

     The Inertial Signals data not used directly here was the starting point for the original investigators,